rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 previously-undefined cases when an unwind operation reaches a Rust function boundary with a non-`"Rust"`, non-`"C unwind"` ABI.

+As part of this specification, we introduce the term ["Plain Old Frame" (POF)][POF-definition].
+These are frames that may be safely deallocated with `longjmp`.

 This RFC does not define the behavior of `catch_unwind` in a Rust frame being unwound by a foreign exception.
 This is something the [project group][project-group] would like to specify in a future RFC; as such, it is